yellowdog/python-examples/README.md

 The `yd-submit` command submits a new Work Requirement, according to the Work Requirement definition found in the `workRequirement` section of the TOML configuration file and/or the specification found in a Work Requirement JSON document supplied using the `--work-requirement` option.

+Use the `--dry-run` option to inspect the details of the Work Requirement, Task Groups, and Tasks that will be submitted, in JSON format.

 Once submitted, the Work Requirement will appear in the **Work** tab in the YellowDog Portal.

 The Work Requirement's progress can be tracked to completion by using the `--follow` (or `-f`) option when invoking `yd-submit`: the command will report on Tasks as they conclude and won't return until the Work Requirement has finished.